Logo of the The Poor Swiss

 On the other hand, it is difficult to deposit cash in a Neon account.
 With Zak, it is easy since you can deposit it at some Bank Cler ATMs.

 For me, Neon is significantly better than Zak.
-If you want to learn more, read my comparison of Zak vs Neon.
+If you would like to learn more, read my comparison of Zak vs Neon.

 Neon vs Revolut